 Renowned illustrator and writer Jerry Pinkney has garnered some of the most prestigious awards in the field of children’s literature.
 These include the 2010 Caldecott Medal for The Lion & The Mouse, five Caldecott Honors, five Coretta Scott King Awards, four New York Times Best Illustrated book awards (most recently in 2006 for Little Red Hen), and the 1994 Boston Globe-Horn Book Award for John Henry.
 In 2016 he received two prestigious awards acknowledging his body of work: the Coretta Scott King–Virginia Hamilton Award for Lifetime Achievement and the Children’s Literature Legacy Award.
 This most recent recognition caps off a long list of awards and prizes.
 In addition, Pinkney’s illustrations have been commissioned by the US Postal Service, the National Parks Service, and National Geographic Magazine.
 His art has been exhibited in galleries and museums around the country, including the Art Institute of Chicago and the Norman Rockwell Museum.
 Mr. Pinkney lives with his wife, author Gloria Jean Pinkney, in Westchester County, New York.

-This unique author duo is a father and son writing team.
-Their first collaborative novel, Dry (2018), is the story of an extreme drought when the tap runs dry.
-Set in California, where the Schustermans live, this dystopian tale feels anxiously “close to home.”
-Jarrod Shusterman contributed a short story entitled “Undevoured” to the Unwind Dystology.
-He also writes for film and TV, directs films and commercials, and was the story producer on the MTV movie Zedd – Moment of Clarity.
-Jarrod lives in Los Angeles with his pet wolf.
 Neal Shusterman is a New York Times bestselling author of more than 40 books for children, teens, and adults.
 His first drafts always begin as handwritten stories in a spiral notebook.
+But what transpires next become books that tackle contemporary issues, often through speculative or futuristic fiction.
+His most recent novel, Dry (2018), co-authored with his son, Jarrod, tells the story of an extreme drought when the tap runs dry.
+Set in California, where the Shustermans live, this dystopian tale feels anxiously “close to home.”
 Neal’s list of awards is long, varied, and prestigious including the 2015 National Book Award for Challenger Deep, a 2017 Printz Honor for Scythe, and a Boston Globe-Horn Book Award for The Schwa Was Here.
 He is also a screen, television, and play writer, as well as a writer of music and games.
 Neal lives in Southern California.